victoriamccray/victoriamccray.github.io/mywork.md

 I have 5+ years experience conducting research and data analysis.
 I have 3+ years experience as an Analyst in User and Market Research for medical device, product development, and marketing domains.
 I have experience conducting computational analyses for neuroimaging and biomedical data.
 I completed my thesis in the Learning and Brain Development Lab (LBDL) at Northeastern University by implementing functional connectivity analysis with clinical data.
 For my experience as a research assistant, I provided data collection and preprocessing in cognitive psychology and psychophysiology labs.
 In 2021, I joined the grassroots organization Black In Neuro where I developed community programming, communications and reporting, and I now serve on the Board of Directors for the non-profit as Director of Finance following the incorporation of the organization as a non-profit.

+*Level of interest in my previous work and roles*
 ![CHART-LEVEL OF INTEREST AND EXPERIENCE TO DATE](assets/img/experience-chart.png)

-Level of interest in my previous work and roles

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+Below are the organizations from my previous experience for more details.

 ## Black In Neuro